-There are two kinds of chocolate you can use for molding:
+There are two kinds of chocolate you can use for making molded chocolates:

 High-quality chocolate.
 Dark chocolate couverture contains cocoa liquor, sugar, cocoa butter, and vanilla.
 This kind of chocolate tastes the best by far, but it is expensive and harder to work with because it requires tempering.